natgo/wt-wiki-scraper/wikitext-transpiled/ground/RakJPz%202.md

 {{Specs-Tank-Weapon|1}}
 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|LFK SS.11}}

+The RakJPz 2's primary armament consists of SS.11 ATGMs positioned in a twin launcher configuration over the hull roof.
+The launchers reload independently, which means you can run out of one side's ammunition before expending the other.
+The ATGMs will swivel a fairly wide arc horizontally per each launcher (90° each per launcher) as well as a 10 degree vertical traverse, which is adequate for its role.
+When firing the missiles, until the ATGM impacts a target or self-detonates at its maximum range, your movement keys will act as your ATGM control keys, meaning you have to choose when to fire your missiles strategically.

 {| class="wikitable" style="text-align:center" width="100%"
 |-